 — Erik Carlson, “A Feast of Irish Folk” WHPK Chicago

-A native of the northern Minnesota logging town of Bemidji, Brian Miller fell in love with Irish traditional music 20 years ago, moved down to the “big smoke” of St. Paul and has since become one of the most sought-after musicians in North America’s Irish music scene.
+Brian Miller fell in love with Irish traditional music 25 years ago in the crowd at the Winnipeg Folk Festival, moved from his northern Minnesota hometown of Bemidji to St. Paul and has since become one of the most sought-after musicians in North America’s Irish music scene.
 Brian provides guitar and bouzouki accompaniment for the acclaimed band Bua.

 Brian has toured widely throughout the US and Canada with Bua, The Lost Forty and others.
 He has been featured on MPR’s All Things Considered, CBC Radio’s Canada Live, and Ireland’s RTE television, RTE radio and TG4 television.
 Brian has long been known for his skilled accompaniment of Irish music.
 Esteemed Irish music critic Earle Hitchner writes: “The backing of Miller on guitar flexes not just muscle but a fully complementary style.”
 Brian teaches Irish (and north woods) music at the Center for Irish Music in St. Paul, Minnesota as well as at numerous camps around the US and Canada.
 He is the founder of the Traditional Singers Club of the Twin Cities.
 He has spoken on the Irish song tradition at University College Cork (Ireland) and on north woods music at the University of Wisconsin and University of Minnesota.
 He has also written for the Journal of American Folklore.